Last Updated on June 7, 2023

 Autobiography of a Princess: An Indian princess (Madhur Jaffrey) long divorced and living in self-enforced exile in London, invites her father’s ex-tutor, Cyril Sahib (James Mason), to an annual tea party, intended to celebrate a happier past, where the two watch old movie footage of Royal India.
 The Princess reviews her memories selectively: she sees their long-vanished, fun-filled world, dominated by her dazzling father, through a haze of nostalgia, and she tries to wheedle her guest into writing a book about it.
 But Cyril Sahib has a different view both of their common past and of her father, the Maharaja.
 He recalls the ceremonial occasions, the weddings, and funerals, the pig-sticking expeditions, the pranks and practical jokes with distaste, even horror at the surfeit and brutality.
 And he remembers the dashing Maharaja – to his adoring daughter almost a surrogate lover – as manipulative and often cruel, his later years soiled by a sordid sex scandal in London.
 Available on DVD

 If you enjoyed this post, you’ll want to wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Georgian Era List and our post about Block Printed Fabrics in the Georgian Era.
-Also be sure to see the list of BBC Period Dramas on Amazon Prime, and the Spring 2019 PBS Masterpiece Period Drama line-up.
+Also be sure to see the list of BBC Period Dramas on Amazon Prime, and the Summer 2020 PBS Masterpiece Period Drama line-up.